 Mendocino vacation accommodations include some of the most renowned inns in California.
 Mendocino has many wonderful inns —-like the romantic Brewery Gulch Inn, just south of the Big River, nestled in the woods overlooking Smugglers Cove, the Little River Inn, The Mac Callum House Inn.
-The Heritage House Inn is closed now.
+The Heritage House Inn is now open again.

 The Mendocino Coast, scenic Highway 1, also known as the Lost Coast, is considered one of the most beautiful, rugged, breathtaking shoreline excursions in the world!.
 Mendocino Village doubles as the New England town of “Cabot Cove” in the television show “Murder, She Wrote”.
 The village of Mendocino was built by New England whalers, turned loggers, is on the National Register of Historic Places.
 On your Mendocino vacation be sure to pick a bucket of the delicious wild blackberries that grow in front of the village of Mendocino, then stroll over to the bluff overlooking the emerald waters of Mendocino cove.

 The Big River, the one that pours into Mendocino Cove, has a canoe rental, CatchaCanoe, that will let you experience miles and miles of the uninhabited river like Louis and Clark experienced.
 The wildlife and extraordinary beauty you’ll experience on this placid river will put you in a peaceful state of mind for days.